 You can load hotspots into all AJAX-ZOOM examples.
 If no extra function parameter in an extension is present for this, then you can always initialize the hotspots using the jQuery.fn.axZm.initHotspots method within the AJAX-ZOOM "onLoad" callback/hook.

 As already mentioned, the use of the hotspot editor is optional!
 Utilizing the AJAX-ZOOM hotspot API allows you to generate hotpots entirely without this editor.
 You can inspect the code of this application to see it in use.
-As the matter of fact, the hotspot editor itself is solely constructed upon AJAX-ZOOM API.
+As a matter of fact, the hotspot editor itself is solely constructed upon AJAX-ZOOM API.

-However, if you see the advantage of utilizing the hotspot editor within the backend of your application, in the top section of the editor file you will find all necessary variables to connect the editor to the database in order to read / write the produced code and to load particular 360 or single images into it for farther editing.
+However, if you see the advantage of utilizing the hotspot editor within the backend of your application, in the top section of the editor file, you will find all necessary variables to connect the editor to the database in order to read/write the produced code and to load particular 360 or single images into it for further editing.
 Apparently, you must set some variables dynamically by passing GET or POST values to the editor.
-The read and write tasks should be connected over AJAX controller of your application.
+The read and write tasks should be connected over an AJAX controller of your application.

-Since we already have integrated this editor into several standard e-commerce systems, we advise you to look at these integrations as reference.
+Since we already have integrated this editor into several standard e-commerce systems, we advise you to look at these integrations as references.
 These integrations respect the module / plugin structure of the mentioned systems, so they do not affect the update capability of the core code.
-On demand and your request, we are ready to assist you on integration with words and deeds.
+On-demand and your request, we are ready to assist you with integration by words and deeds.

 You can tag images with interactive markers (hotspots) using

 $.fn.axZm.createNewHotspot API method by clicking on a spot at the AJAX-ZOOM viewer.

 Additionally, you can define a title and a description for these markers.

 All codes have inline comments.
 As a developer, you will be able to start adapting them fast.
 In the documentation, you will find additional information about all API methods present in this example code.

 It is adaptive, responsive and it features over 100 options.
 Depending on the settings, the extension is displayed as a swipe slider on mobile devices and a zoom on hover plugin on desktops.